open-organization/open-org-leaders-manual/sjolund-visualizing-your-plans-and-progress.md

 ### Servant Manager Door

-In his book *Toolbox for the Agile Coach: Visualization Examples*, Jimmy Janlén describes a method known as "[Servant Manager Door](https://visualizationexamples.com/)."
-The basic gist of this method is that a manager or leadership will have a small (kanbanesque) board displayed, usually on their door or in a common space.
+In his book *Toolbox for the Agile Coach: Visualization Examples*, Jimmy Janlén describes a method known as "Servant Manager Door."[^visualization-examples] The basic gist of this method is that a manager or leadership will have a small (kanbanesque) board displayed, usually on their door or in a common space.
 The board is to show what focus that manager has on impediments that need their support outside of the teams or department.

 It's an easy way to show what you're currently focusing on—and being transparent about what you are currently not focusing on.
 A simple board with three columns is more than enough; the board only needs to include what's next, what's currently be worked on, and what has been done.
 And leaders can easily set this up in a simple, digital way if teams are spread across different locations.